newjersey/navigator.business.nj.gov/content/src/fundings/dep-water-bank.md

 >**Benefits:**
 >
->A total of $100M to $200M available per year.
+>Funding from $100M to $200M available per year.
 Funding comes from NJDEP (0% interest) and New Jersey Environmental Infrastructure Trust (NJEIT) (~Market Rate Interest) for a loan that is effectively half the market rate.